Joshua-omolewa/Job_API_ETL_datapipeline_project/README.md

 ## 3. Deliverable
 shell scripts, python script and job.csv to S3.

-Shell script: The shell script will control every operation, setting viitual environment, log setting, python script running.
+Shell script: The shell script will control every operation, setting virtual environment, log setting, python script running.

 Python script: The Python script is used to transform the data and upload dat to s3 bucket.